Remedy Pension Savings Statement (Remedy PSS)

 Our records show that you are impacted by 2015 Remedy (2015 Remedy (McCloud) - Civil Service Pension Scheme).

 As a result, your benefits were ‘rolled back’ (reverted) into your Legacy scheme (classic, classic plus, premium or nuvos) for the Remedy period (1 April 2015 – 31 March 2022) and your Pension Input Amounts (PIAs) have been recalculated during that period.
-They have also been calculated for 2022/2023.
+They have also been calculated for 2022/2023 as you were not provided with these previously.

 Schemes are required to provide members with Pension Input Amounts (PIAs), which show the increase or growth in the value of benefits over a set period.